Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Regen Facillitation Plan.md

 Collect and reconcile individual perspectives and deepen enquiry with liberating structures:
 - Roles (1-2-4-All)
-	- Given your lived experience within the network so far; what kinds of contributions do you make  that feel meaningful by your own standards?
+	- Given your lived experience within the network so far; what kinds of contributions would you like to make that feel meaningful by your own standards?
 - Network structure (1-2-4-All)
-	- What do you assume the network values to be
+	- What does the network structure look like through your eyes
 - 1-2-4-All session on domains (what I assume is needed to birdge the gap, others perspectives)

 ## What?